b3ll9trix/httpserver/README.md

 ## Cleanup
 `make clean` deletes the `.hits` and  `.windowmetadata` files in the root directory.

-## Test
+## Usage
-The server can be tested in `Postman`/similar by using the API
+The server can be used in `Postman`/similar by using the API
  GET `http://localhost:8080/joke`
 or using `curl`
   `curl -X GET http://localhost:8080/joke`